 The estate itself is responsible for disconnecting from gas or water any appliances which are to be sold.

 The furnace and air conditioner must be in working order before we begin work, and the water, gas and electricity must be turned on and kept on throughout the sale process.
-(No need for a phone line, though, as we run credit card sales through a phone app.)
+(No need for a phone line, though, as we run credit card sales through a cellular phone app.)

 Q: Shouldn’t I wait until my home has sold before I have you conduct my sale?